suren-m/cw/labs/02_kubernetes/01_kubectl_and_tooling.md

     *         cw     cw        clusterUser_cw-rg_cw   <your-namespace-name>
     ```

     > Important: If the NAMESPACE column is blank or doesn't contain your namespace name, it means you haven't configured your default namespace correctly.
-Reach out to the instructor for help.
+See repo's readme document or reach out to the instructor for help.

 4. Get a list of nodes in the cluster.